Bachelor of Science in Nursing (BSN) 2+2 Upper-Division Transfer Program

-Applicants must meet the following admission requirements:
+Applicants to the BSN 2+2 Upper-Division Transfer Program must meet the following admission requirements:

 - Submit an application to Graduate and Professional Admissions indicating interest in becoming a nursing major and pursuing the BSN degree.
 Include in the application the following information: